 A.Here's a pressure-volume diagram for a combustion engine.
 Although rough, it is an approximation of the so-called air-standard cycle. '' Point (a) is at atmospheric pressure, after which the air is ...

-What many consider the Holy Grail of combustion technology is one step closer to prime time.
 In the race to field energy-efficient vehicles, don’t count out internal combustion technology just yet.
-GM ...
+GM recently debuted its homogeneous-charge-compression-ignition (HCCI) system in two drivable ...